-Hexiang Hu is a Computer Science Ph.D. student in Viterbi School of Engineering at University of Southern California (USC), working with Prof. Fei Sha.
+Hexiang Hu is a Computer Science Ph.D. candidate in Viterbi School of Engineering at University of Southern California (USC), working with Prof. Fei Sha.
 Prior to this, He was a Ph.D. student in Henry Samueli School of Engineering and Applied Science at University of California, Los Angeles (UCLA).
 He earned his Bachelor’s degrees in Computer Science from Zhejiang University and Simon Fraser University with honor.
-His research interests lie in the field of Machine Learning, Computer Vision and Natural Language Processing.
+He worked with Prof. Greg Mori during his undergrads.
+His research interests include Machine Learning, Computer Vision and Natural Language Processing. [ CV ]

 We propose a generic structured model that leverages diverse label relations to improve image classification performance.
 It employs a novel stacked label prediction neural network, capturing both inter-level and intra-level label semantics.
 The design of this framework naurally extends to leverage partial observations in the label space to inference the rest label space.

 We show the design of the decoy answers has a significant impact on how and what the learning models learn from the datasets.
 In particular, the resulting learner can ignore the visual information, the question, or the both while still doing well on the task.

 We propose a novel probabilistic model for visual question answering.